sentclose/sentc-docs/docs/guide/e2ee/user.md

 ## Public user information

 Only the newest public key is used.
-You can just fetch the newest public key or a verify key by id.
+You can fetch the newest public key or a verify-key by id.

 Public key: